RahulTejaTeepalapudi/Sort-Algorithms/README.md

 # Sort-Algorithms
-This is a Repository of most Sorting Algorithms in C#
+This is a Repository of All basic Sorting Algorithms in C#.
+Selection, Insertion, Bubble, Merge, Quick, Heap, Sorting Algos.